STUkh/vue-promise-btn/README.md

 ## Important Notice

-Alwayes return Promise from expression.
+Always return Promise from expression.
 Especially in simple mode.

 Don't use semicolon in event expressions.
 It may break promise return in template-compiler: <br>
 Good: `@click="handler($event)"` <br>